 Cupidigia/Tirannia

-• a new installment in the Virgilio-narrative: discussion of the landslide/ruina serves to recall yet again the moment in which Virgilio witnessed Christ’s liberation of many souls from Limbo, and to remind us therefore that the group that does not include Virgilio himself
+• A new installment in the Commedia’s Virgilio-narrative: discussion of the ruina serves to recall the moment in which Virgilio witnessed Christ’s Harrowing, the moment when he watched Christ liberate souls from Limbo, not including himself

-• the pilgrim is substantial, endowed with a real body that causes him to move rocks with his feet; the souls are insubstantial, as we can infer from verse 96 (describing the pilgrim): “ché non è spirto che per l’aere vada” (for he’s no spirit who can fly through air)
+• The pilgrim is substantial, endowed with a real body that causes him to move rocks with his feet; the souls’ bodies are insubstantial, as we can infer from verse 96 (describing the pilgrim): “ché non è spirto che per l’aere vada” (for he’s no spirit who can fly through air)

-• the distinction between a specific action or sin and the underlying vice, a distinction previously discussed in the Commento on Inferno 6; here violent actions such as murder and pillage are the sins, while greed and anger — “cieca cupidigia e ira folle” (Inf.
+• The distinction between a specific action or sin and the underlying vice, a distinction previously discussed in the Commento on Inferno 6; here we must distinguish between specific violent actions such as murder and pillage, which are sins, while greed and anger — “cieca cupidigia e ira folle” (Inf.
 12.49) — are the underlying vices

-• in this canto Dante uses the word cupidigia for the first time in the Commedia, as also the word tirannia
+• In this canto Dante uses the word cupidigia for the first time in the Commedia, as also the word tirannia: in Dante’ analysis cupidigia and ira together lead to political violence, to tirannia

-[1] Inferno 12 begins with a difficult climb down a steep and mountainous rock face: it is passable, albeit tortuous, terrain, as in the wake of an alpine landslide.
-On the edge of the cliff there is a monster from classical mythology which guards the way down to the seventh circle: the Minotaur, “l’infamia di Creti” (infamy of Crete [Inf.
+[1] Inferno 12 begins with a difficult climb down a steep and mountainous rock face.
+The terrain is passable, albeit tortuous, as if the travelers were making their way in the wake of an alpine landslide.
+On the edge of the cliff there is a monster from classical mythology which guards the pass down to the seventh circle: the Minotaur, “l’infamia di Creti” (the infamy of Crete [Inf.
 12.12]).
 As with the previous classical guardians of Hell, Virgilio manages Dante’s safe passage, in this case by infuriating the Minotaur and taking advantage of its irate distraction to make a run for the pass.

 [4] Theseus and Hercules are classical forerunners of Christ, early harrowers of Hell whose actions symbolize infernal defeat.
 As I wrote in Dante’s Poets: